MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 ## Administration as an internal administrator

-Internal administrators are the system administrators, IT professionals, or superusers of the customer's company, and they are members of the **Internal Admin** user group in [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
+Internal administrators are the system administrators, IT professionals, or superusers of the customer's company.

 As the internal administrator, you can add users, grant permissions, set up integration to other products, and many other tasks right there in [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
 For more information, see [Administration](/dynamics365/business-central/admin-setup-and-administration) in the business functionality content for [!INCLUDE [prodshort](../developer/includes/prodshort.md)].